mvolkmann/blog/src/raycast.md

    });
    ```

+## LocalStorage

+The `LocalStorage` object manages data for the current extension.
+Extensions can only access their own data.
+The object has the following methods:

+- `allItems` retreives all stored items.
+- `clear` removes all stored items.
+- `getItem` gets the item with a given key.
+- `removeItem` removes an item with a given key.
+- `setItem` sets an item with a given key.

+## Preferences

+The Preferences API is used to make an extension configurable.

 ## Utilities

-The following utility functions are provided by the Raycast:
+The following utility functions are provided in "@raycast/api".

+- `clearSearchBar` clears text in the search bar.
+- `closeMainWindow` closes the main Raycast window.
 - `getApplications` returns an array of all applications that can open a given file.
 - `getDefaultApplication` returns the default application for opening a given file.
 - `getFrontmostApplication` returns the active application.
 - `open` opens a given file, directory, or URL with a given application.
+- `popToRoot` pops the navigation stack back to the root search.
+- `showInFinder` opens the Finder app at a given directory path.
 - `trash` moves a given file or directory to the trash.
-- `showInFinder` opens the Finder app at a given directory path.

 The addon package `@raycast/utils` provides
 more utility functions and React hooks.